33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 … Or Bosnia and Herzegovina.

-The most popular day trip spot in Bosnia from Dubrovnik is easily Mostar.
+The most popular day trip spot in Bosnia from Dubrovnik is Mostar, and it is an incredible place to visit.

 The city was devastated in the civil war that took place in the ’90s during the breakup of Yugoslavia, and today is home to a fascinating combination of areas that are rebuilt and bustling (it is a quite popular tourism destination, after all), and areas that still bear the clear signs of war.